 Most of the major airports across the globe have Airport Cargo Community Systems (ACS) for information exchange between its various stakeholders.
 These structures constitute a Single Window System for Trade.
 The Trade Facilitation agreement by the World Trade Organisation aims to help make trade across borders (both imports and exports) faster, cheaper and more predictable, while ensuring its safety and security.

-A Single Window System such as an ACS can enable electronic communications in airports between private transport operators (airlines, agents, freight forwarders, stevedores, freight depots), the private vicinity (pre- and on-carriage, usually by road), importers and exporters, the airport authorities, Customs and other authorities.
+A cloud-based Single Window System such as an ACS can enable electronic communications in airports between private transport operators (airlines, agents, freight forwarders, stevedores, freight depots), the private vicinity (pre- and on-carriage, usually by road), importers and exporters, the airport authorities, Customs and other authorities.

 e-Booking: Forwarder can view the airline schedules and request for bookings.
 Standard EDI messages can be exchanged to request booking and receive confirmation from airlines.